jperez846/full-stack-starter/README.md

 1. Docker Desktop (MacOS & Windows)
 1. Dev Containers extension for VSCode

+Enable **host networking** in Docker Settings / Rersources, for easy development.

 ## Development

 1. Create an `.env` file and place it inside the `.devcontainer` folder.